christiefhyang/Become-A-Technical-Founder-2025/README.md

 **Hello World!
 Welcome to the master class of becoming a technical founder.**

-In a nutshell, there are 3 key areas I believe every technical founders should learn:
+On this README page, I summarize everything I think it's the most important to learn to become a technical founder.
+I also link the notes I have to directly to the contents.
+To achieve efficiency of learning everything you need, there are 3 key areas I believe every technical founders should focus on:

 **1) FINANCE**
 **2) SOFTWARE**
 **3) HARDWARE**

-I am going to break them down here on this READ.ME page, as it will give you a good structure of the contents.
+I am going to break them down here on this README page, as it will give you a good structure of the content and you can prioritize schedules on your own.
 I will link each lesson you can quickly navigate to the relative session.
 This is a class designed for anyone at any stage.
 And the content that it covers I believe are the bedrock of modern day technical founders.

 **FINANCE**
 1) Accounting